 Not only does Willie own his own apartment building and work for the Capitol Hill BID, but he also has his own landscaping business on the side.
 “It started out with me on my bike with a rake, cleaning yards in Capitol Hill,” Willie said.
 “I never thought it’d grow to become this.”
 Willie eventually got so many requests for landscaping work that he bought a Ford Ranger to help get him and his tools to and from job sites.
 After the Ranger served its purpose, it was time for a new truck.
 This past year he purchased a 2014 Ford F150 for his business.

 Willie credits the Capitol Hill BID and Ready, Willing & Working for much of his transformation.
 “As a member of the Clean Team, I’m surrounded by people who want to do the same thing I do, who want to change their life,” Willie said.
 “We feed off of each other’s success.
 It helps me to stay focused.”
 While the program gave Willie the tools he needed, his determination and tireless work ethic got him to where he is today.
 Willie is a fantastic example that with hard work and perseverance, you can achieve anything you set your mind to.
-He has overcome many obstacles in his life and is an excellent role model for our Men in Blue!
+He has overcome many obstacles in his life and is an excellent role model for our Men in Blue, and all of us!